RunLLM/gitbook/example-workflows/churn-ensemble.md

 <!-- ------------- New Cell ------------ -->

-### Deploying the Prediction Workflow

-We can now copy, paste, and *decorate* our workflow from the previous section to define a workflow in the cloud.
+Next, we can apply the prediction functions we defined above, and Aqueduct will continue to build a workflow of our functions running in the cloud: